 Students should contact the departmental representative with course-related questions.
 The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.

 All summer courses must be taken for credit.
-Auditing is not allowed for summer courses.
+Auditing is only open to Columbia University Alumni for select courses.

 Course prerequisites are specified in the individual course descriptions.

 Departments and individual instructors place prerequisites on courses to indicate the information or capabilities they will take for granted in the course.
 Students should take prerequisites seriously to prevent encountering academic difficulty in courses too advanced for them.
 Students without the stated prerequisites but with some equivalent coursework may apply to the departmental representative or the instructor for permission to take the course.

 Students must obtain the appropriate signature on the registration form, a signed letter, or receive permission by email before they can register.

 While making some adjustments in course material to allow for the summer format, instructors try to approximate the work of a normal semester.